High-speed railway welcomes private investment

 By WANG YING in Shanghai and MA ZHENHUAN in Hangzhou | China Daily | Updated: 2022-02-09Print Print

-A passenger (third from right) of the first train for the Hangzhou-Shaoxing-Taizhou railway line takes photos with train crew members in Taizhou, Zhejiang province, in January.
+A train running along the Hangzhou-Shaoxing-Taizhou intercity high-speed railway departs from Taizhou Railway Station in Taizhou, Zhejiang province, on the official opening day of the rail line in January.
 [Photo by Pan Kanjun/for China Daily]